ansys/ansys-tools-common/doc/source/user_guide/ansys_tools_path.rst

 Ansys path tool
 ===============

 Use the Ansys path tool to find the path of the latest local Ansys installation.
-After importing this tool, call the :func:`find_ansys <ansys.tools.common.path.find_ansys>` function to return the installation path:
+Importing this tool and then call the :func:`find_ansys <ansys.tools.common.path.find_ansys>` function to return the installation path:

 .. code:: pycon